mmurygin/notes/highload/message-queues.md

 # Message Queues

+## Messaging problems
+1. What if topic gets too big for one computer?
+1. What if one computer is not reliable enough?
+1. How strongly can we guarantee delivery?

 ## Benefits
 1. **Enabling Asynchronous Processing**
     * Interacting with remote servers - when you don't want to depend on the remote server availability - push message to queue and perform job when remote server is available